jonmbake/jonbake.com/blog/_posts/2019-11-09-tools-for-privacy-and-seurity-online.md

 ### Enable Do Not Track

 When _Do Not Track_ is enabled, the browser will send a _DNT (Do not track)_ header with every request.
-Of course, it is the responsibility of the web page owner on whether or not the header will be respected. _GDPR_ and other government regulations are forcing companies to respect _DNT_.
+Of course, it is the responsibility of the web page owner on whether the header will be respected. _GDPR_ and other government regulations are forcing companies to respect _DNT_.
 With more websites respecting _Do Not Track_, it is a valuable tool to increase user privacy.

 ## Behavioral